vasishth/SMLP2017/index.md

 ## Funding

-This summer school is funded by the DFG and is part of the SFB project "Variability in Language and Its Limits".
+This summer school is funded by the [DFG](dfg.de) and is part of the [SFB "Variability in Language and Its Limits"](https://www.uni-potsdam.de/sfb1287/index.html).